MerrieQ/Portfolio/README.md

 # Portofolio
 Here my programming/coding portfolio, it contains all my work i coded while attending the minor "Big Data & Design" at the University of Applied Sciences Utrecht (Hogeschool Utrecht).

-It containts coding in python, in particular: Data wrangling, Data Analysis, Data Collecting, Data Visualisation, Big Data Processing, Machine Learning and working with API's.
+It contains coding in python, in particular: Data wrangling, Data Analysis, Data Collecting, Data Visualisation, Big Data Processing, Machine Learning and working with API's.
+It also contains minimal Coding with C/C++, which i coded for a small Arduino project.

 Portofolio van Tech voor de minor Big Data Design